 However, it requires longer exposure time and is more temperature sensitive, compared to standard resins.
 Therefore, we recommend you double check your slicer settings before using Anycubic High Clear Resin.

-For obtaining high clarity during post-processing, it's important to apply coat of Anycubic High Clear Resin on the print surface before curing.
+For obtaining high clarity during post-processing, it's important to apply a coat of Anycubic High Clear Resin on the print surface before curing.
 3D prints with hollow structure in particular need to be coated with the resin from inside to the outside.

 1. Resin Settings